KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 **2. Load and Quantize Model**

-The 8B model is still quite big to fix on average Colab GPUs (e.g T4), so It's recommened to quantize the model to lower precision rate before start training.
+The 8B model is still quite big to fit on average Colab GPUs (e.g T4), so It's recommended to quantize the model to a lower precision rate before starting training.

-And this is how we can load and quantize the model using BitsAndBytes to 8-Bit
+Here’s how we can load and quantize the model using BitsAndBytes to 8-bit

-This will reduce GPU utilization from 18GB to approximately 6GB.
+**Note**: This will reduce GPU utilization from **18GB to approximately 6GB.**
 ```py
 from transformers import (
     AutoModelForCausalLM,